oaregithub/oare_mono/README.md

 ## Style Guide

 Our project primarily follows the [Javascript style guide created by Airbnb](https://github.com/airbnb/javascript).
-However, you may find that there are a few things that we do slightly differently.
+However, you may find that there are a few things that we may do slightly differently.
 For example, because we use TypeScript, there will be some differences when it comes to adding strict typing.

-To help us enforce this style guide, we use ESLint and Prettier formatting tools, but they are not perfect.
+To help us enforce this style guide, we use both the ESLint linter tool and the Prettier formatter, but they are not perfect.
 Do your best to familiarize yourself with the style guide and follow it as best as you can.
 In any case, if you accidentally miss something, the team lead will be happy to help you out during code review.

 To check whether your code abides by the existing linting rules, simpy run `yarn lint` in the terminal.
 Doing so will give you a detailed view of any lines in the code that are not formatted correctly.
 Running `yarn lint:fix` will fix the majority of these errors automatically, but more complex errors may require manual edits.
 When pushed to Github, every branch undergoes several test actions, including linting.
 Code that does not pass the linting cannot be merged, so taking the time to check linting regularly beforehand can make things easier.

 ## IDE Recommendation

 We recommend using [Visual Studio Code](https://code.visualstudio.com) as your IDE when developing for the project.
 Though not required, VS Code has excellent integration with TypeScript and a number of great extensions that make developing for our project easier.
-If you choose to use another IDE, you may do so, but we might not be able to help you get things working properly.
+If you prefer to use a different IDE, you may do so, but we might not be able to help you get things working properly.

 ### Recommended VS Code Extensions